flowground/amazonaws-com-workmail-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateUser
-### Creates a user who can be used in Amazon WorkMail by calling the RegisterToWorkMail operation.
+> Creates a user who can be used in Amazon WorkMail by calling the RegisterToWorkMail operation.<br/>

 #### Input Parameters
 * `Action` - _required_